-- The properties bordering the north and west boundaries of the project site are 8.
-Surrounding undeveloped while to the south and east boundary lie State Highway 115 Land Uses managed by the California Department of Transportation.
-Project activities will and Setting: not encroach into neighboring properties and will remain within the project site. - Other Agencies whose approval is required: (e.g., permits, financing approval, or 9. participation agreement) - California Water Resources Control Board a) - 10.
+- Surrounding The properties bordering the north and west boundaries of the project site are 8. undeveloped while to the south and east boundary lie State Highway 115 Land Uses and Setting: managed by the California Department of Transportation.
+Project activities will not encroach into neighboring properties and will remain within the project site. - 9.
+Other Agencies whose approval is required: (e.g., permits, financing approval, or participation agreement) - California Water Resources Control Board a) - 10.
 Have California Native American tribes traditionally and culturally affiliated with the project area requested consultation pursuant to Public Resources Code section 21080.3.1?
 If so, has consultation begun?
-While the City of Holtville has not received a request for consultation for the project pursuant to California Public Resources Code Section 21080.3.1, the draft IS/MND will be sent to the Native American Heritage Commission for review and comment prior to adoption of the final IS/MND.
+While the City of Holtville has not received a request for consultation for the project pursuant to California Public Resources Code Section 21080.3.1, the draft IS/MND was sent to the Native American Heritage Commission (NAHC) during a 30-day review period for review and comments.
+As of the preparation of this revised MND, no comments from the NAHC were received.